-University Police and Public Safety will generally make the determination if a Timely Warning is required.
-In some circumstances, the determination is made in consultation with other University offices or local law enfocement agencies.
+The Director of Business Services at Dickinson Law will generally make the determination, in consultation with the University Police and Public Safety Department, if a Timely Warning is required.
+However, in emergency situations, a senior campus official may authorize a Timely Warning.
 For incidents involving off-campus crimes, the University may issue a Timely Warning if the crime occurred in a location used and frequented by the University population.

-EMERGENCY RESPONSE AND EVACUATION PROCEDURES Emergency Management at Penn State University
+EMERGENCY RESPONSE AND EVACUATION PROCEDURES

+Emergency Management at Penn State University

-The Office of Emergency Management assists departments and campuses with developing, maintaining, and implementing emergency operations plans, developing and conducting exercises, hazard and risk education, and building partnerships with external response agencies.
+The Office of Emergency Management assists departments and campuses with developing, maintaining, implementing emergency operations plans, developing and conducting exercises, hazard and risk education, and building partnerships with external response agencies.
 The Office of Emergency Management is responsible for assisting with and coordinating the University's overarching emergency management program, as explained in Policy AD70, Emergency Management (https://policy.psu.edu/ policies/Ad70).